FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 ************************************************************
 The segment welding mode of the collaborative robot can be selected for the segment welding movement.
 The mode types include the following two types;

-**No change in posture**：The robot always maintains the posture of the starting point of the welding trajectory during the welding trajectory.
+**No change in posture**:The robot always maintains the posture of the starting point of the welding trajectory during the welding trajectory.

-**Changing posture**：During the welding trajectory process, the robot calculates the Cartesian pose and joint position of each segment of the trajectory, and changes its posture during the segment welding operation.
+**Changing posture**:During the welding trajectory process, the robot calculates the Cartesian pose and joint position of each segment of the trajectory, and changes its posture during the segment welding operation.

 The following demonstrates the usage of "no change posture" and "change posture" respectively.